venkatesh87/asianfusion.online/APP-JSON.md

       "instanceType": "t2.micro",
       "tags": "Key=Environment,Value=Live Key=Application,Value=Wordpress"
     },

+    // S3 bucket for WordPress uploads
     "wordpressUploadS3Bucket": "change-me",

+    // S3 bucket for application files
     "appS3Bucket": "change-me",

+    // S3 bucket for app.json and db.json
     "credsS3Bucket": "change-me",

-    "pluginS3Bucket": "change-me",
+    // S3 bucket for WordPress paid plugins "pluginS3Bucket": "change-me",

+    // AWS user Access Key ID with S3 permissions.
+This is used by Offload S3 plugin.
     "s3AccessKeyId": "change-me",

+    // AWS user Secret Access Key with S3 permissions.
+This is used by Offload S3 plugin.
     "s3SecretAccessKey": "change-me",

+    // Whether or not upon a new deployment, old application files should be deleted from S3.
     "appS3Delete": 1,

+    // Use in conjunction with above to delete application files that are "x" days old.
     "appS3DeleteDaysOld": 7,

+    // The SSL certificate ID to use for all the environments.
+Refer to main README for setup instructions.
+    // It's a string like: arn:aws:acm:us-east-1:xxxx:certificate/xxxx-xxxx-xxxx-xxxx-xxxx
     "sslCertificateId": ""
   },

   "rds": {

+    // The database name, keep it equal or less than 11 characters.
     "instanceName": "change-me",

+    // Database server type
     "instanceClass": "db.t2.micro",

-    "dbSecurityGroups": "",
+    // Additional RDS security groups to add "dbSecurityGroups": "",

+    // RDS region
     "region": "us-east-1",

+    // RDS disk space
     "allocatedStorage": 20,

+    // General Purpose (SSD) storage
     "storageType": "gp2",

+    // MySQL
     "engine": "mysql",

+    // MySQL version
     "engineVersion": "5.7.21"
   },

+  // WP Email Smtp plugin settings
   "wpEmailSmtp": {

+    // For "dev" branch
     "dev": {

+      // "From" email
       "fromEmail": "",

+      // "From" name
       "fromName": "",

-      "smtpHost": "email-smtp.us-east-1.amazonaws.com",
+      // AWS SES host or your choice of other SMTP host "smtpHost": "email-smtp.us-east-1.amazonaws.com",

+      // SMTP port
       "smtpPort": 587,

+      // SMTP username
       "smtpUsername": "",

+      // SMTP password
       "smtpPassword": ""
     },

+    // See comments for "dev" above
     "qa": {
       "fromEmail": "",
       "fromName": "",